polterguy/polterguy.github.io/documentation/magic/index.md

 The Bazar item will be downloaded from the specified URL and assumed to be a ZIP file.
 The ZIP file will then be unzipped, and unzipped into your _"modules"_ folder as the specified _"name"_.
-Notice, any previously installed modules with the same name will be automatically deleted, and the endpoint will _not_ install the module,but only unzip it and create its folder structure.
+Notice, any previously installed modules with the same name will be automatically deleted, and the endpoint will _not_ install the module, but only unzip it and create its folder structure.
 To install the module after it has been unzipped make sure you invoke the `/system/file-system/install` endpoint.

 Notice, this endpoint is considered obsolete and will be changed in a future version of Magic.